Simultaneous hermaphroditism

 Simultaneous hermaphroditism is one of the two types of hermaphroditism, the other type being sequential hermaphroditism.
 In this form of hermaphroditism an individual has sex organs of both sexes and can produce both gamete types even in the same breeding season.

-The distinction between simultaneous hermaphroditism and sequential hermaphroditism isn’t always clear.
+The distinction between simultaneous hermaphroditism and sequential hermaphroditism is not always clear.
 But unlike sequential hermaphrodites, simultaneous hermaphrodites are both male and female at sexual maturity.
 Also sex determination does not apply to simultaneous hermaphrodites (except in species with mix mating systems).
 In simultaneous hermaphrodites, self-fertilization is possible in some species, where in others it is absent.

+Evolution

+The evolution of anisogamy possibly contributed to the evolution of Simultaneous hermaphroditism.
+It is known that simultaneous hermaphroditism that exclusively reproduces through self-fertilization has evolved many times in plants and animals, but it might not last long evolutionarily.